-Page has many lodging places and tour guide packages to Antelope Canyon.
+Page, Arizona has many lodging places and tour guide packages to Antelope Canyon.
 Most of the tours depart and return to Page.
-If you are looking for an all-inclusive day trip from Phoenix, then check out the 360 Adventures.
-This company offers a full day trip from Phoenix (limited days) and the trip includes water, breakfast, lunch, entrance, and tour fees for roughly $300+.
+If you are looking for an all-inclusive day trip from Phoenix, then check out 360 Adventures.
+This company offers a full-day trip from Phoenix (limited days) and the trip includes water, breakfast, lunch, entrance, and tour fees for roughly $300+.
 Most hotels in the Phoenix area are listed as pick-up and drop-off hotels.

 There are no hotels or lodging areas in Antelope Canyon.
 The closest thing that one may find to Antelope Canyon hotels is at the nearby city of Page, Arizona.
 Campsites are available on Lake Powell near the Wahweap Marina.
 Also, know that camping is prohibited at Antelope Canyon.
 Luxury hotels are lacking in this area, so just be aware of that!
 A new addition to hotels in this area is the Hyatt Place and it is a good choice to stay.
 Another place to stay might be the Best Western Plus at Lake Powell.
 This hotel has packages that include breakfast and a quadruple room for as low as $90 a night.
 The Red Rock Retreat is a quiet lodging area with apartment-like rooms for families starting at $75 per night.

 There are many hotels in the area that you can choose to stay in and all have different amenities and rates.
 Remember that the peak season for visiting Upper Antelope Canyon can affect the availability and prices of the lodging.

 Antelope Canyon – Two Canyons in One